-Category li-
+Category II-

-Use of stress positions (such as standing) for a maximum of 4 hrs.
-Use of falsified documents or reports.
+- 1. Use of stress positions (such as standing) for a maximum of 4 hrs.

-- 5. Hooding detainee.
+- 2. Use of faisified documents or reports.

-- 6. Use of 20-hour interrogation segments.
+- Hooding detainee.

-- 9. Removal of all clothing.
+- Use of 20-hour interrogation segments.

-A STATE OF THE PARTY OF THE PAR
+- 9. Removal of all dothing.

-11. Use of individual phobias (such as fear of dogs) to induce stress.
+- 11. Use of individual phobias (such as fear of dogs) to induce stress

-Category III-
+Category III.

-1. Use of scenarios designed to convince detainee that death or imminent for him or his family.
+- Use of scenarios designed to convince detainee that death or severe pain is imminent for him or his family. - Exposure to cold weather or water (with medical monitoring). - Use of wet lower and dripping water to induce the misperception of drowning.